 These shows will be offered free of charge thanks to support from the American Astronomical Society’s Solar Eclipse Task Force which is supporting efforts to prepare the public to safely enjoy this once-in-a-lifetime experience.
 We especially hope that educators will take advantage of this opportunity.
 Ten seats have been reserved in each show for school teachers and one guest until August 1.
 If you are a teacher, please contact Kinga Britschgi directly for your ticket reservations before August 1.
-All other reservations are due in advance and can be made here.

 Plan to arrive early as reservations will be forfeited to walk-ins 10 minutes before show time.
 Walk-ins who are unable to get a seat for the planetarium program will be provided with a mini-lecture on the science and safety of eclipse viewing and build an eclipse viewer.
 Everyone attending should bring an unflattened, empty cereal box if you would like to build a pinhole projector for eclipse viewing.

 NEW: Eclipse Stories from Around the World with Jim Cogan and Amy Truksa: August 10th, 2017 at 5:45pm.
 Purchase your reservation here.

 NOTE: if you are an employee or a student of The C of I please call Kinga Britschgi for Public Show reservations.